yarlnel/Chooser/README.md

-# SportQuiz
-Test cloaking app imitate sport quiz
+# Base of cloaking game